zendeskgarden/react-components/docs/migration.md

 - `Tooltip`
   - removed `eventsEnabled` prop (no longer exposed by Floating UI)
   - removed `popperModifiers` prop (see [note](#breaking-changes))
-- All sub-component exports have been deprecated.
-Use them as properties on `Tooltip` instead.
+- All sub-component exports have been deprecated and will be removed in a future major version.
+  Update to sub-component properties (e.g., `Tooltip.Title`).

 #### @zendeskgarden/react-utilities